strimzi/strimzi-kafka-operator/packaging/helm-charts/helm3/strimzi-kafka-operator/README.md

 Please follow the [documentation](https://strimzi.io/docs/operators/latest/full/deploying.html#assembly-upgrade-str) for more details.

 **!!!
 IMPORTANT !!!**
-Strimzi 0.43.0 (and any of its patch releases) is the last Strimzi version with support for Kubernetes 1.23 and 1.24.
+From Strimzi 0.44.0 on, we support only Kubernetes 1.25 and newer.
-From Strimzi 0.44.0 on, Strimzi will support only Kubernetes 1.25 and newer.
+Kubernetes 1.23 and 1.24 are not supported anymore.

 ## Introduction